osricwong/data_science_env/README.md

 Apart from the case when docker daemon is not running, it's also possible that you don't have the correct environment variables set in your current shell (eg.in mac,  you start your own shell instead of using `Docker Quickstart Terminal`), try running ``eval `docker-machine env default` `` to set up the environment variables

-### Can't connect VNC in step 3

-You can check the ip of the docker instance with `docker-machine ip default`